-We take on the challenge and gained knowledge and experience in recent years.
-We seek for beauty, health, justice and profitability, inspired by cradle to cradle and circular design.
-The following three points form the core of our thinking about sustainability.
+We gained knowledge and experience in recent years.
+We seek for beauty, health, justice and profitability, inspired by circular thinking like from cradle to cradle, natural capitalism, biomimicry and blue economy.
+The following three strategies form the core of our thinking about sustainability.

 Long term useProducts that last long are potentially more sustainable.
 Who will through away an old violin?
 People tend to repair it, maybe sell it or use it.
 This point might be in conflict with your marketing and sales targets.
 It might require a re-design of your business model, maybe switching to a service based business, maybe switching towards high value products with good margins, but it is a great step forward.